astronomer/docs/astro/set-up-ci-cd.md

 This strategy is recommended if:

 - A single team is responsible for both developing DAGs and maintaining Deployments on Astro.
-- Your don't require a dedicated repository for DAGs across your organization.
+- You don't require a dedicated repository for DAGs across your organization.
 - Less than 30 people interact with or contribute to your Astro project.

 #### Multiple repositories